bgoonz/gists-revamp/by-extension/markdown/CS_PROJECTS.md

 **Reverse a String** - Enter a string and the program will reverse it and print it out.

 **Pig Latin** - Pig Latin is a game of alterations played on the English language game.
-To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: “banana” would yield anana-bay).
+To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: "banana" would yield anana-bay).
 Read Wikipedia for more information on rules.

 **Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.